Gift-Ojeabulu/Gift-Ojeabulu/README.md

 <H1 align='center'><i>Hi 👋 I am Gift</H1><i>
-<p align='center'>I am a Data Scientist , Business Intelligence Analyst and Software Engineer with 2+ years experience in Information technology.I have experience with Data Science Competitions and Bootcamp,I am an ardent reader and learner always forefronted about growth and Continuous Improvement.</p>
+<p align='center'>I am a Data Scientist , Business Intelligence Analyst and Software Engineer with 2+ years experience in Information technology.I have experience with Data Science Competitions and Bootcamp, Have got my B.sc in Computer Science and have Certifications across Daata science,visualization and Software Engineering with viable projects in Software Engineering,Machine Learning,Data Analysis and Visualization.I am an ardent reader and learner always forefronted about growth and Continuous Improvement.</p>

 <p align='center'>